Tax and financial advice from the Silicon Valley expert.

 Men should also defend women’s rights and defend women from other men’s verbal and physical attacks.

 What about Kara?
 Adopting the 4 Bs seems appropriate For a 17-year-old girl who’s rather afraid of boys and men.
+At this point, Kara hasn’t decided to adopt the 4 Bs.
 Hopefully misogynist men will mature, women will be heard, and the fad will blow over.
 When the time is right and she meets the right person, Kara might yet build her own satisfying relationship.

 Should a surviving spouse roll over an inherited retirement account?